khgiddon/khgiddon.github.io/_posts/2023-10-21-bill-simmons-death-probability.md

 - Assumption: The relationship between how often a given listener listens to the podcast and death probability is independent.
 That is, more frequent listeners are not more likely to die on a rate basis.
 This enables to use averages and simplify the model.
 - Assumption: Time spent listening is independent of listener age.
 That is, older listeners are not more likely to listen to the podcast more often than younger listeners.

-We also must decide whether we care about dying while Bill himself is speaking, or whether dying one of his guests or cohosts is speaking also counts.
+We also must decide whether we care about dying while Bill himself is speaking, or whether dying while one of his guests or cohosts is speaking also counts.
 I believe the spirit of the original question is about Bill Simmons himself, so we'll go with that.

 The percentange of time in a year that a user spends listening to the podcast requires the following assumptions: